Tools and Utilities

 '''\> back #Exit from context

-meterpreter > $commands #Once accessed an exploit, the terminal will change to meterpreter and here we apply the commands of the spectific module
+meterpreter > $commands #Once an exploit is accessed, the terminal will change to meterpreter, and here we apply the commands of the specific module

 A repository that contains payloads for diverse purposes and attacks